 How to use homemade jam

-I love making homemade jam and preserves because they can be used for so many things, Here are some of my favorite ways to use them:
+I love making homemade jam and preserves because they can be used for so many things, especially In pb&J sandwiches.
+I also love adding it as a topping for cheesecake bites, pancakes.

 Mixed Berry Jam with Rosemary